CALL US FREE ON

 Tour Highlight

 Mt.
 Fuji, or Fuji-san as it is more affectionately known, can be a little shy, but fingers crossed a clear sky will reward us with some impressive views.
 Our first stop is the small, but delightful, Kubota Icchiku Art Museum.
 Kubota revived the lost art of Tsujigahana silk dyeing and the museum exhibits several of the artist’s stunning kimono creations, which depict themes of nature, the cosmos and the seasons.
-Our next stop a visit to the Oishi Tsumugi craft museum which demonstrates a 300 year old method of weaving, unique to this region.
+(On selected departures when the museum is closed, we are unable to visit.)
+Our next stop is a visit to the Oishi Tsumugi for a handkerchief dyeing experience.
 Following a lunch of Hoto noodles, we continue to the Fuji-san World Heritage Centre which showcases traditional artwork and videos of this sacred mountain.
 Our final stop is the shores of Lake Kawaguchi where there is time for a stroll along this picturesque lake.
 This evening we dine together in our hotel.

 Included meals: